Guernsey RFC

 Guernsey Rugby Football Club is an amateur rugby union team who play at Footes Lane in St Peter Port on the Channel Island of Guernsey.
 The club was formed in 1928.
 The club runs two senior teams, a veterans side and a colts side.

 Their first XV, the Guernsey Raiders currently play in level 4 (National League 2 East) following their promotion from London & South East Premier at the end of the 2019–20 season.

-The Guernsey Raiders Ladies team plays in level 4, Women's National Challenge South East South 1.
+The Guernsey Raiders Ladies team plays in level 4, Women's National Challenge 1 South East (South).

 History

 Guernsey RFC were founded in 1928 and started playing in English leagues in 1987.
 As a result of the high transport costs, the Rugby Football Union (RFU) funds the opposition team's travel when they play away at Guernsey as well as funding Guernsey's travel to England for league matches.
 Until 2010, the Hampshire Rugby Football Union also granted additional funding to help with the transport costs.

 In 2011, Guernsey had a new clubhouse constructed which was visited by The Princess Royal during her visit to Guernsey in November.
 In 2012, after being promoted from London 1 South, Guernsey became the only fully amateur team in National League 3 London & SE.
 Guernsey host annual "ladies days" during their season.